jiashunwang/Long-term-Motion-in-3D-Scenes/README.md

 ## Demo
 We provide `demo.ipynb` to help you play with our method.
 Before running, please put a downsampled `MPH16.ply` mesh and the SDF data of this scene in './demo_data/'.
 You can download them from [PROX](https://prox.is.tue.mpg.de/) and [PROXE](https://github.com/yz-cnsdqz/PSI-release).
 Still, please be careful with the camera extrinsics when you want to test other scenes, make sure the human body is in the scene.
 It will also show you how to optimize the whole motion using our code.

+## Models
+We use [SMPL-X](https://github.com/vchoutas/smplify-x).
+Please the SMPL-X models in './models/' and it's like './models/smplx/SMPLX_NEUTRAL.npz'.
+We also provide our pretrained model [here]

 ## Training
 After you generate the data.
 You can train the networks directly,
 ```